Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Abstract

 \section{Abstract}

 This paper focuses on the distributed optimization of stochastic saddle point problems.
-The first part of the paper is devoted to lower bounds for the cenralized and decentralized distributed methods for smooth (strongly) convex-(strongly) concave saddle-point problems as well as the near-optimal algorithms by which these bounds are achieved.
-Next, we present a new federated algorithm for cenralized distributed saddle point problems -- Extra Step Local SGD.
-Theoretical analysis of the new method is carried out for strongly convex-strongly concave and non-convex-non-concave problems.
+The first part of the paper is devoted to lower bounds for the centralized and decentralized distributed methods for smooth (strongly) convex-(strongly) concave saddle point problems, as well as the near-optimal algorithms by which these bounds are achieved.
+Next, we present a new federated algorithm for centralized distributed saddle-point problems -- Extra Step Local SGD.
+The theoretical analysis of the new method is carried out for strongly convex-strongly concave and non-convex-non-concave problems.
 In the experimental part of the paper, we show the effectiveness of our method in practice.
 In particular, we train GANs in a distributed manner.